The-Marcy-Lab-School/8-0-0-intro-to-express/README.md

 **<details><summary style="color: purple">Q: What are the responsibilities of a server?</summary>**

-- Sending HTML, CSS, and JS to a client
+- Serving static files that live on the server (HTML, CSS, and JS files)
-- Parsing the information it receives
+- Fetching and serving data from a third-party API that requires an API key
-- Sending data to a client (e.g. weather API)
+- Managing and serving data from the server's own database

 </details>